Christian Church (Disciples of Christ): LGBTQ inclusion

+Marriage

 In 2011, the Christian Church (Disciples of Christ) stated that "Disciples do not have a formal policy on same-sex marriage.
 Different congregations have the autonomy to discern on issues such as this one."
 In 2013, the Disciples of Christ voted in favor of a resolution affirming all members regardless of sexual orientation.
 After same-sex marriage was legalized in the US, the denomination reiterated that it leaves "all decisions of policy on same-sex marriage to local congregations".